epam-python-courses-7-bsu/FinalTaskRssParser/final_task/README.md

 ### How to install application
 ---------------------------------------------------------------------------
  - To install application you should have setuptools.
 Open cmd and enter 'pip install -U setuptools'.
- - Using 'pyhton setup.py install' in cmd to install application.
+ - Use 'python setup.py install' in cmd to install application.
  - You are now ready to run the application.
 Use 'rss-reader [arguments]' to run it.

 Warning: If path to rss-reader is not in Path variable, use full path to file at running.